 Milan is also Italy’s most important editorial centre, where newspapers, communication and advertising agencies, television production houses and TV studios are based.

 Milan benefits from an ideal location in Europe.
 In addition to the study trips to cities of reference for specific sectors envisaged by certain educational programmes, such as to Basel to visit the Art Basel international trade fair, students can easily spend weekends in other European countries thanks to the proximity and frequent air and rail connections, and stations easily reachable from the Campus.

 NABA Campus in Milan

-NABA Campus in Milan is located near the Navigli area, one of the liveliest areas of the city, and it is inserted in a historical architectural complex consisting of 13 buildings spread over approximately 17,000 sqm including study and lounge areas dedicated to students, specialised laboratories, a library, a green area, and a cafeteria.
+NABA Campus in Milan is located near the Navigli area, one of the liveliest areas of the city, and it is inserted in a historical architectural complex consisting of 14 buildings spread over approximately 23,000 sqm including study and lounge areas dedicated to students, specialised laboratories, a library, green areas, and a cafeteria.

 NABA features numerous specialised laboratories where students can use professional tools for complex and interdisciplinary projects in the Design, Fashion Design, Media Design and New Technologies, Visual Arts Areas.